|

 Instead, the probe laser intercepts the

-ultrasound wave after it has
+ultrasound wave after it has been

-been transmitted to air.
-The concept is
+transmitted to air.
+The concept is being

-being researched as part of an
+researched as part of an efficient,

-efficient, ultrasound sensor, with
+ultrasound sensor, with hangar-to-hangar

-hangar-to-hangar portability, for
+portability, for interrogating

-interrogating flight-critical aircraft
+flight-critical aircraft structural

-structural supports.
-Areas of
+supports.
+Areas of active research

-active research include improving system
+include improving system sensitivity and

-frequency response out to 10 MHz.
+extending the frequency response out to

-Research to this point has shown that
+10 MHz.
+Research to this point has shown

-higher frequency waveforms can be
+that higher frequency waveforms can be

 detected using this technique and